Well-posedness by noise for scalar conservation laws: Definitions and the existence of generalized Kinetic solutions

-Following \cite[Corollary 2.4 and Theorem 2.5]{Lec2010} the entropy solution $v=v^{g}$ can be constructed by first approximating $g$ by a smooth $g^{\d}$ and then considering a vanishing viscosity approximation.
+We first note that, due to the regularity of $g$ one may rewrite \eqref{eq:det_SCL} in divergence form with a force.
+Following Kružkov \cite[Theorem 5 and Section 5]{Kru1970}, there exists a bounded entropy solution $v=v^{g}$ to \eqref{eq:det_SCL}.
+This solution can be constructed by first approximating $g$ by a smooth $g^{\d}$ and then considering a vanishing viscosity approximation.
 That is, $v$ can be obtained as an a.e.~limit of the solutions $v^{\ve,\d}$ to

 The maximum principle applied to these equations yields $\|v^{\epsilon,\d}\|_{L_{t,x}^{\infty}}\le\|u_{0}\|_{L_{x}^{\infty}}$.
 Passing to the limit, we obtain the bound